 The possible need to proceed to a trial brings up another reason for a second opinion.
 Often, both plaintiff and defense attorneys will want to avoid a time-consuming and costly trial because their outcomes are often unpredictable.
 Typically, a settlement agreement is less than the amount that the injured party wanted but more than what the defendant was initially offering.
 Some attorneys are willing to accept lower-than-fair offers because they are unwilling to litigate a claim.
 While there are some advantages to settling a case without a trial, there are times when it is absolutely necessary to litigate your case.
 If you believe that a settlement offer is unfair and your current attorney is hesitant to take you lawsuit to trial, consider a second opinion.

 Lack of Expert Witnesses

 A successful personal injury lawsuit usually requires more than physical evidence and eyewitness testimony.
-An experienced Maryland attorney understands the importance and persuasiveness of expert opinions.
+An experienced Anne Arundel County personal injury attorney understands the importance and persuasiveness of expert opinions.
 If your current attorney is planning to take your case to trial and is unwilling or unable to employ the assistance of credible expert witnesses, then a second opinion might be required.